groot-mg/sales-catalog/README.md

 ### Run together with the project

-API Gateway should run together with the Service discovery and other services, to run this project, please see [docker-local-setup](https://github.com/groot-mg/docker-local-setup).
+API Gateway should run together with the Service discovery and other services, to run all together, please see [docker-local-setup](https://github.com/groot-mg/docker-local-setup).

 ## OpenAPI / Swagger